Establishing credibility and articulating your market niche is vital when launching a brand. How can you make a great

 Get your management onside.

-Your upper-level team have been engaged in the brand alignment process, so you don’t need to unveil your new or realigned brand to this group as they have been the major stakeholders in the process.
+Your upper-level team have been engaged in the brand alignment process, so you don’t need to unveil your new or realigned brand to this group as they have been the significant stakeholders in the process.
 Instead, use the internal launch as your chance to bring your brand into focus and build momentum for the launch.

 Then launch company-wide.

-By taking the time to get company-wide involvement in the brand alignment process, explaining why you’re branding, rebranding, or realigning your brand and how your efforts link to your business’s vision and goals, you preempt internal resistance and kick-start the process of creating a team of brand champions for your new brand.
+Taking the time to get company-wide involvement in the process explains why you’re aligning your brand to your business’s vision and goals.
+You are also preempting internal resistance and kick-starting the process of creating brand champions for your new brand.

 Now you’re ready to introduce your brand to the wide world in which it will live.

 If you serve a particular industry, consider timing your launch around a major conference or trade show.
 If you serve a local market, coincide your launch with an annual economic development conference, regional business fair, or some other event that brings regional leaders and media together in one place.

 Launch a public-relations program to carry your brand message into your community, market area, and industrial arena.
-Make sure advertising is presenting your brand and the promise it makes, in line with the products and/or services you offer when launching your brand.
+Make sure advertising presents your brand and the promise it makes, in line with the products and services you offer when launching your brand.

 What is the best type of Brand Launch?

 The best way to introduce your brand to your future customers is one that suits your brand and helps you connect and build a relationship like Fogo with your target audience.

 We find brands that stay true to their purpose, values and vision and can communicate their story in a way that evokes connection and understanding can get maximum return on their brand launch.

 We guide you through the following steps: